Return of premium life insurance

 -

 The answer to this question depends upon your specific needs and financial situation.
 If you are the primary breadwinner for a family that is entirely dependent upon you, then you probably need more coverage than a single person.
-Most financial planners will tell you that you should have at least enough life insurance to pay off your debts and provide for your dependents for at least a certain period of time (such as when they graduate from school).
+Most financial planners will tell you that you should have at least enough life insurance to pay off your debts and provide for your dependents for at least a certain period of time (such as until they graduate from school).
 One way to estimate the amount of insurance you need is to use a life insurance calculator to get a big-picture view of your financial situation.

 -